 Forest Hills Supports Better Teaching with Technology Using LanSchool Air

-Easily deployed among 10,000 students and 600 teachers, this cloud-based classroom management platform helps educators monitor students’ progress, keep them on task, and engage them in learning more effectively—regardless of which Chromebook students are using.
+Easily deployed among 10,000 students and 600 teachers, this cloud-based classroom management platform helps educators monitor students’ progress, promote collaboration, and engage them in learning more effectively—regardless of what device students are using.